 In this section, we study the performance of our proposed method in different areas, namely, the identification of Koopman eigenfunctions, the prediction quality for observed quantities $\vect{y}$, and the control performance when using \cref{eqn:finite_dimensional_generator_IO_model} as a surrogate model for feedback control in a model predictive control (MPC) framework.

-In the case of control, the objective is to track of a reference trajectory for the output~$\vect{y}$.
+As a control objective, we aim to track a reference trajectory for the output~$\vect{y}$.
 Within MPC, we need to solve an open-loop optimal control problem over a prediction horizon of finite length $n_p \Delta t$.
 We then apply a fraction of the optimal control signal $u^*$ to the actual system over the control horizon of length $n_c \Delta t$ with $n_c \leq n_p$.
 To realize this in real-time, we need to solve an optimization problem of the form

 at each step of MPC.
 Here, $\mQ$ and $\mR$ are positive semidefinite and positive definite matrices of appropriate sizes, respectively, and $\vx_0$ is the initial condition that is obtained by measuring the state of the plant.
 As problem~\cref{eqn:OCP_original} may be too costly for real-time control if the original dynamics \cref{eq:bilinear_system} are complex (or may even be unknown), we use the surrogate model \cref{eqn:finite_dimensional_generator_IO_model} instead of the original differential equation, which results in the following problem: